jouho/jouho.github.io/resume.md

 ## About me ☺

 I am an undergraduate student at the University of Washington, studying geographical information science, information technologies, and their applications in our life.
-I have a software engineering experience in Japan, and aside from being a computer programmer, I am also an enthusiastic researcher on social media.
+I have a software engineering experience in Japan, and aside from being a computer programmer, I am also an enthusiastic researcher on social media and information architechture.
+My current interest lie in developing a decentralized application using blockchain technology.
 I also have been an active member of many cultural student organizations.

 ## Skills/Qualifications
 - Expertise and Experience in: